italian-word-order

 Not a big deal, is it?
 Of course not.
 You learned how to do this when you learned to speak English.

-As you can see from the example above, the object and the subject can be either a noun or a pronoun, which brings us to our next point…
+As you might have noticed, both the subject and the object of an Italian sentence can be either a noun or a pronoun, which brings us to our next point…

-A pronoun is a word that replaces a noun (I, you, he, she, it, they, etc.).
+A pronoun is a word that replaces a noun.
+They include: I, you, he, she, it, they, etc.

-Here’s where we depart from the English similarities: You can usually drop the pronoun that’s acting as the subject in a sentence.
+Here’s where we depart from the English similarities: In Italian, you can omit the subject pronoun when the subject is implied by the sentence.

 For instance: